LABSN/tdtpy/readme.rst

   metadata before being passed to the ActiveX library.
 If an invalid operation is attempted, a DSPError is raised with the appropriate message.

+Work on TDTPy was supported by grant DC009237 from the `National Institute on Deafness and other Communication Disorders`.

 .. _Tucker-Davis Technologies: http://www.tdt.com
 .. _System 3: http://www.tdt.com/products.htm
 .. _ActiveX library: http://www.tdt.com/T2Download/manuals/ActiveX_User_Reference.pdf
+.. _National Institute on Deafness and other Communication Disorders: http://www.nidcd.nih.gov